Haettenschweiler

 Haettenschweiler is a sans-serif typeface in the grotesque style that is very bold and condensed.
 It is intended for headlines and display text.

 Schmalfette Grotesk

-Versions of the font that are now commonly used are descend from an upper-case only design called Schmalfette Grotesk (German for bold condensed sans-serif) by Walter Haettenschweiler that was published in 1954.
+Versions of the font that are now commonly used are descended from an upper-case only design called Schmalfette Grotesk (German for bold condensed sans-serif) by Walter Haettenschweiler that was published in 1954.

 Schmalfette was published in the book Lettera (1954) which Haettenschweiler had written with Armin Haab.
 The Lettera series collected lettering designs (mostly hand-painted) and original designs, and was often used by designers as a source of inspiration.

 An early reuse of the design was in the German young peoples' magazine Twen.
 Microsoft's history of the font, possibly written by Robert Norton (see below) notes that after Lettera 4 was published the design 'was immediately picked up by designers at Paris Match who cut up pictures of it to make headlines' until it was publicly released.
 Similar methods were also used by British designers, as it was not available in Britain.